 Luckily, we’re here to help.
 The hassle of refinancing will be well worth it if it’s right for you.

-In Santa Barbara, CA Diana MacFarlane is a leader in the mortgage industry.
-She has earned herself a reputation that gives her connections and insights that you won’t get with anyone else.
-Diana is a local lender with national lending capabilities.
+Diana MacFarlane has earned herself a reputation that gives her connections and insights that you won’t get with anyone else.
+Diana is a local mortgage loan consultant with national lending capabilities.

 Let’s go through the basics of why people refinance their mortgage and what are some easy questions to ask yourself to decide if refinancing is for you.